 - In-store possibilities: Telecom brands often have a physical presence too, selling smart TVs, mobile phones or other electronic accessories in a retail space.
 Despite face-to-face sales not being as pertinent in the current situation, companies should know how to utilize their stores to promote the loyalty program.

 Telecom providers have always been focussed on providing more value to their services, and customers today are becoming more aware of the digital experience they should expect.
 They are upgrading to higher speed tiers, and reviewing their situation.
 They have the time and capabilities to explore Telco’s greater offerings.
 In a highly competitive market, the introduction of loyalty programs is helping to increase customer retention and acquire new customers.
 This is where we see loyalty programs as a good way to trigger trials for entertainment subscriptions (movies, games, etc.) and to make offers for smart home devices with partners like Google, Amazon and mesh WiFi network providers.
-We expect to see an increase in how loyalty programs participate during the crisis.
-They’ll help to grow the base and the number of first time customers for the ancillary services, like discounts on home entertainment packages, and they’ll encourage the customers to take an additional mobile subscription from the telecommunications provider.
-Because the more services people take, the lower the propensity to churn.

 The Biggest Customer Retention Challenges for Telecom Companies